MapsPeople/docs/src/android/v3/live-data/live-data-tutorial.md

     </mi-tab-panel>
 </mi-tabs>

 Once subscribed the location will update its position according to the live data it receives.
-If you want to disable the subscription later on you can store the LiveTopicCriteria and unsubscribe through LiveDataManager.unsubscribeTopic(LiveTopicCritera liveTopicCriteria).
-The lifecycle of the subscription is already handled so there is no need to unsubscribe resubscribe on Android lifecycles.
+If you want to disable the subscription later on you can store the `LiveTopicCriteria` and unsubscribe through `LiveDataManager.unsubscribeTopic(LiveTopicCritera liveTopicCriteria)`.
+The lifecycle of the subscription is already handled so there is no need to unsubscribe and resubscribe on Android lifecycles.
-If you want to see the position update happening you can set up a listener through the LiveDataManager like in this example.
+If you want to see the position update happening you can set up a listener through the `LiveDataManager` like in this example.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>